hashicorp/terraform-provider-aws/website/docs/d/servicecatalog_portfolio_constraints.html.markdown

 * `constraint_id` - Identifier of the constraint.
 * `description` - Description of the constraint.
+* `portfolio_id` - Identifier of the portfolio the product resides in.
+The constraint applies only to the instance of the product that lives within this portfolio.
 * `product_id` - Identifier of the product the constraint applies to.
 A constraint applies to a specific instance of a product within a certain portfolio.
 * `type` - Type of constraint.
 Valid values are `LAUNCH`, `NOTIFICATION`, `STACKSET`, and `TEMPLATE`.